EDUCATION AND OUTREACH

 Group Visits

 Group visits let students interact with our staff to learn more about wildlife rehabilitation and conservation issues.
-Education programs are led by either HWC’s Development Coordinator or wildlife staff, as HWC does not currently have funding for dedicated education staff, and scheduled as staff availability allows.
-Education Programs typically include an overview of HWC’s wildlife facility and an associated activity.
+Education programs are led by our Community Coordinator and typically include a mix of education, games, and activities that touch on native winged species (birds and bats), our wildlife rehabilitation work, and a virtual tour of our facility.

 Virtual Content

-If you’re looking for virtual content, check out the presentations from the recent Hawai‘i Island Festival of Birds.
+If you’re looking or virtual content, check out our presentations from the Hawaiʻi Island Festival of Birds.
 Virtual explorations, book readings, conservation talks and more are available.
 Click here.

 Outreach Events

 Outreach events allow us to take our message on the road!
 When our schedules allow, we love to participate in community events.
-We travel with our trusty display board and have a variety of interactive activities at our booths.
-We recently created a new splinting activity where students got to see the kinds of materials we use and try it out using plush toy patients.
-Some of the materials are common “trash” items, so it’s also a great teachable moment about reuse and recycling!
+We travel with our trusty display board and have a variety of interactive activities at our booths. ʻ